Criminalization of Women

 The Criminalization of Women Project was conceived to address the disproportionate impact of the law on women who identify violence against them (particularly intimate partner abuse and sexual violence), but then find themselves facing criminal and other consequences.

 In recent years, the Clinic has noticed an increase in women being criminalized when requesting state protection from gender-based violence.
-Based on our clients’ reports, we have seen this happen in three particular ways:
+Based on our clients’ reports, we have seen this happen in three ways:

 Women are increasingly charged in relation to continued contact with abusers required by custody orders.